kyra-ohare/car-migo/README.md

 - Leave the rest as it is and `Save`.

 Then, from the left panel, navigate to Servers > car-migo > Databases > carmigo > Schemas > public > Tables.

+### restart.sh
+This script restarts the containers.
+You also have the option to restart the volumes.